 Types of Note-Taking Services

-A peer note taker is a student in the class who provides copies of hand-written or typed notes.
-Peer note takers are typically secured within the first two to three weeks at the beginning of a semester, allowing for Add/Drop changes in either the peer note takers schedule, as well as the student requesting this service who may also make changes during Add/Drop to their own schedule.
+A peer note taker is a student in the class who provides copies of handwritten or typed notes.
+Peer note takers are typically secured within the first two to three weeks at the beginning of a semester, allowing for Add/Drop changes in either the peer note takers schedule, as well as the student requesting this service, who may also make changes during Add/Drop to their own schedule.

-An instruction sheet has been prepared to provide to each instructor when requesting peer note taker services.
+A peer note takers guide has been prepared to provide to each instructor when requesting peer note taker services.
 This sheet will be given to the instructor, along with the letter of reasonable accommodation, both to be discussed in private with the student articulating the need and process.

 Evaluating Notes Taken

 Students requesting note-taking services should check periodically to ensure their notes accurately reflect course content.
 The class instructor identifies students they determine to be a good note taker and the instructor would be able to best evaluate if the students notes are on target with the lectures.

 Note taking services are not meant to be in lieu of attendance.
 Students missing class must first make direct contact with the professor of the missed class and explain their lack of attendance with the instructor.
 In order to receive any notes where absence has occurred, the student must bring a written note, or e-mail from the professor stating that the release of notes should occur.